Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Evaluation

-Transient execution attacks such as Spectre~\cite{spectre} utilize covert channels to transfer the secret to the attacker (in a speculative window).
-Currently, most transient execution attacks use the Flush+Reload channel since it is a clear, simple, and high-bandwidth channel.
-Here we demonstrate that prefetch based channels can also work with Spectre attacks to leak secrets.
+Transient execution attacks such as Spectre~\cite{spectre} and Meltdown~\cite{meltdown} usually require a microarchitectural covert channel to transfer the secrets to the attacker.
+Currently, most transient execution attacks (e.g.,~\cite{spectre, meltdown, ridl, fallout, zombie}) use the Flush+Reload channel because it is simple, reliable, and ubiquitous.
+Here we demonstrate that prefetch-based channels can also work with transient execution attacks to leak secrets, and may even work better than Flush+Reload.
+We use Spectre v1 as an example to show the details and benefits of using prefetch-based channels in transient execution attacks.

-\textbf{Victim Code} In Flush+Reload, the victim (sender) sends secrets to the attacker by accessing certain cache line(s) and the secret is related to the address(es) of the cache line(s).
-As in Prefetch+Reload and Prefetch+Prefetch the victim (sender) is also sending secrets by cache accesses, the code vulnerable to Spectre with Flush+Reload is also vulnerable to Spectre with Prefetch+Reload and Prefetch+Prefetch, i.e. the victim remains the same.
-In Linux v5.11-rc7, 37 gadgets are identified that can be used as the victim code for Spectre v1 with Flush+Reload~\cite{spectre} to leak data~\cite{micro_op}.

-With Flush+Reload, the data accesses perform by the victim to encode (i.e. send) secrets in the speculative window are \textit{slow off-chip memory accesses}.
-In contrast, when using prefetch based channels, the victim's speculative data accesses are LLC accesses which are much faster.
-Thus, Spectre attacks with prefetch channels require a smaller speculative window and thus may become harder to defend.
-More importantly, within the same speculative window, when using prefetch based channels the victim may be able to perform more data accesses and thus leak more secrets to the attacker.
-Note that although this is also true for L1 LRU attack~\cite{lru1} and L1 prime+Probe attack~\cite{l1prime}, those attacks are not as practical because they are limited by the number of L1 cache sets: for a secret which contains more than one bit, multiple sets are required to encode the secret.